 Your TV remote could be harbouring 20 times more bacteria than your toilet seat, a new study has revealed.

-No matter how many cleaning hacks you try, from a dishwasher tablet used to clean anything or a 79p spray to revive old Ugg boots, there’s one item that if proving troublesome.
+No matter how many cleaning hacks you try, from a dishwasher tablet used to clean anything or a 79p spray to revive old Ugg boots (opens in new tab), there's one item that if proving troublesome.

 As one of the most used items in the home, the trusty TV remote could also be one of the deadliest too, after an experiment carried out by sofa and carpet specialists ScS, found that remotes can be swimming in thousands of colonies of bacteria and yeast, which make it 20 times dirtier than a toilet seat.

 No matter if your home is as clean as Mrs Hinch, or what extreme lengths you go to avoid germs, people are still ignoring the expert recommendations to clean their TV remotes at least once a week.
 Research has found more than two-thirds (67%) of households admitted to NEVER cleaning their TV remote, meaning they could be covered in potentially harmful bacteria.

 ScS swabbed TV remotes, toilet seats and carpets in various locations to reveal the levels of aerobic bacteria, yeast and mould particles hidden within.
 And the results were shocking when it comes to the small handheld device - the TV remote came out as by far the dirtiest of those in the experiment, with the combined bacteria and yeast levels reaching 290 CFU per cm2 (colony forming units per cm2), as well as heavy mould.